 Cypress wood and cedar wood are excellent choices for any building or woodworking project.
-When it comes to choosing the best wood, it can be a tough choice, as there are pros and very little cons to each.
-Both woods work well in home and building projects, and share weather-resistant qualities.
-With differences between them minimal, the choice between cedar and cypress can come down to three things: where you live, how much you're willing to spend and the exact need of your project.
+When it comes to choosing the best wood, it can be a tough choice, as there are pros and very few cons to each.
+Both woods work well in home and building projects and share weather-resistant qualities.
+With differences between them minimal, the choice between cedar and cypress can come down to three things: where you live, how much you're willing to spend, and the exact need of your project.

 Down South: Cypress and Swamps